-- Review subsequent payments to ascertain completeness of payables. - Review of ASIC websites to make sure no winding up orders of the company are in place. - Review correspondence between the ATO and the Group to determine if the Group has complied in general with any payment arrangements in place and it has not commenced legal action nor legal action pending. - We have examined management's cash flow forecasts and considered the future payment and expenditure and repayment of debts against current and projected available cash balances. - Assessing whether appropriate disclosure regarding significant areas of uncertainty has been made in the financial report. - Obtained solicitors representation letters confirming that no legal action has commenced and/or that no Directors Penalty Notices have been issued. - Confirmations from management that no recovery action nor Director Penalty Notices have been issued (management representation letter).
+- Review subsequent payments to ascertain completeness of payables. - Review of ASIC websites to make sure no winding up orders of the company are in place. - Review correspondence between the ATO and the Group to determine if the Group has complied in general with any payment arrangements in place and it has not commenced legal action nor legal action pending. - We have examined management's cash flow forecasts and considered the future payment and expenditure and repayment of debts against current and projected available cash balances. - Confirmed payment within trading terms and where outside trading terms, confirmed no recovery action at the date of this report. - Assessing whether appropriate disclosure regarding significant areas of uncertainty has been made in the financial report. - Obtained solicitors representation letters confirming that no legal action has commenced and/or that no Directors Penalty Notices have been issued. - Confirmations from management that no recovery action and/or Director Penalty Notices have been issued (management representation letter).